carla-simulator/traffic-generation-editor/README.md

 - Set initial environment variables (cloud state, time of day, precipitation)

 ## Known Issues
-- Non CARLA maps are not fully supported
-  - Entity spawn z coordinates need to be manually adjusted
 - When map is unloaded and reloaded with AD Map Access, exporting scenarios might not work

 ## OpenSCENARIO Support List